crane-9/cs290/final_project/README.md

 By default, the server will run on port 8080.
 This may be changed in [`config.ts`](./site/config/config.ts).

+### Testing

+To test site functionality, navigate to `/admin`, and login with username and password "admin".

+#### Adding Artwork

+Navigate to the "ARTWORK" tab beneath the "DATABASE" tab.
+If the database was initialized correctly, there should be four artwork entries.
+Hit the "NEW ENTRY" button.

+On the "New Entry" page, enter whatever information you wish, so long as the field labelled "FILE NAME" is set to "5.png".

+Now, return to the home/index page.
+A fifth painting should now appear.

+#### Adding a Page

+Similar to the last test, navigate to the `/admin/pages` page, and hit the "NEW PAGE" button.
+Enter whatever information you would like for the page URL path and title, and use some markdown in the "BODY TEXT" box.

+Once done, you should be redirected to `/admin/pages`.
+Your page should be listed at the bottom, beneath the highlighted pages.
+Clicking on the link in the "Path" column should open a new tab with your custom page and its customized content.

+#### Editing Basic Site Info

+Navigating to `/admin/config` should open a form with inputs for the site title, author, and description.
+Change any combination of these values, hit "APPLY CHANGES", and verify the information has changed on the `/admin` page, which you should immediately be redirected to.
+Any base page should reflect this change in its `<head>` element.

 ## Issues

 - Running `server.js` from any directory other than `site/`, pages cannot be rendered.